theRealAph/ScopeLocals/README.md

 of a container class in the outer scope, call some method, and the callee method `set()`s the value in the container.

-### A big problem with thread-local variables: thread pools
+### A big problem for thread-local variables: thread pools

 Thread-local variables don't work in any reasonable way with thread pools, where threads are shared between tasks and tasks are sometimes